oucru-id/kobo-docker-stack/README.md

 3. Update relevant README files when adding new features
 4. Follow the existing template-based security patterns

+## Acknowledgments

+This repository is based on and inspired by the official [kobo-install](https://github.com/kobotoolbox/kobo-install) project. <mcreference link="https://github.com/kobotoolbox/kobo-install" index="0">0</mcreference> While kobo-install provides an automated installation script, this repository offers a more manual, Docker Compose-based approach with enhanced security features and template-based configuration management.

 ## License

 This deployment configuration is provided as-is for KoboToolbox deployments.
 Please refer to the official KoboToolbox project for software licensing terms.